cea-hpc/modules/doc/source/module.rst

  module alias, the **@** symbol is omitted.
 The defined graphical rendition applies to the module alias name.
 See **MODULES_COLOR** and **MODULES_COLORS** sections for details on colored output.

+ The parameter *path* may also refer to a symbolic modulefile name or a modulefile alias.
+It may also leverage a specific syntax to finely select module version (see `Advanced module version specifiers`_ section below).

 **aliases**